yatima-inc/cid/README.md

 A CID is a self-describing content-addressed identifier.
 It uses cryptographic hashes to achieve content addressing.
 It uses several [multiformats](https://github.com/multiformats/multiformats) to achieve flexible self-description, namely [multihash](https://github.com/multiformats/multihash) for hashes, [multicodec](https://github.com/multiformats/multicodec) for data content types, and [multibase](https://github.com/multiformats/multibase) to encode the CID itself into strings.

-Concretely, it's a *typed* content address: a tuple of `(content-type, content-address)`.
+Concretely, a CIDv1 is a *typed* content address: a tuple of `(content-type, content-address)`.

+There is also CIDv2, which extends CIDv1 to allow you to add additional metadata to a content-address: `(content-type, content-address, metadata-type, metadata-address)`

 ## How does it work?

-Current version: CIDv1
+Current versions: CIDv1, CIDv2

 A CIDv1 has four parts: